310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Chiaki smileconfident %}
 Today may be coming to an end, but dreams can be seen over and over again.
-You can just come here with a friend next time!
+You can just come back with a friend next time!
 {% endbubble %}

 {% bubble Hiiro %}